Polarized Target Nuclear Magnetic Resonance Measurements with Deep Neural Networks: Introduction

 In this work, we report the first comprehensive application of deep neural networks to polarization metrology using Q-meter-based CW-NMR.
-For spin-1/2 targets, we introduce a novel area-integration methodology that yields stable and unbiased polarization estimates even in the presence of severe baseline shifts and noise contamination.
-For spin-1 systems exhibiting a Pake doublet (characteristic of deuterated targets in non-cubic lattices), we simultaneously extract vector and tensor polarizations using two complementary neural-network paradigms: an enhanced area-based technique and a direct lineshape-regression.
+For spin-1/2 targets, we introduce an area-integration methodology that yields stable and unbiased polarization estimates even in the presence of severe baseline shifts and noise contamination.
+For spin-1 systems exhibiting a Pake doublet (characteristic of deuterated targets in non-cubic lattices), we benchmark direct vector-polarization extraction and develop the lineshape-based framework needed for future tensor-polarization extraction.
 We present detailed performance benchmarks, compare the robustness and uncertainty budgets of the respective methods, validate against conventional analyses on experimental data, and discuss pathways toward real-time deployment and further refinement.

-The remainder of this paper is organized as follows: Section~\ref{sec:qmeter} covers the fundamentals of the Liverpool Q-meter.
-Section~\ref{sec:theory} reviews the relevant spin--1 NMR theory, including the analytical deuteron lineshape and its relation to vector and tensor polarization.
-Section~\ref{sec:methodology} describes the Liverpool Q-meter system, the full RF circuit model, and the simulation framework used to generate realistic training data, including sources of baseline distortion and noise.
-Section~\ref{sec:architecture} presents the architecture, training strategy, and performance of the artificial neural networks developed for polarization and signal area extraction as well as discussions on the use of denoising autoencoders (DAEs).
-Section~\ref{sec:results} summarizes the results, compares the ANN predictions with traditional TE and lineshape fitting methods, and discusses the implications for real-time polarimetry.
-Sections~\ref{sec:tensor} suggests how these tools can be used to extract tensor polarization enhanced target.
-Finally, Section~\ref{sec:conclusion} summarize the paper and outline future plans.
+The remainder of this paper is organized as follows.
+Section~\ref{sec:qmeter} summarizes the Liverpool Q-meter system, the RF circuit model, and the dominant noise and baseline effects that motivate the simulation framework.
+Section~\ref{sec:theory} reviews the spin--1 NMR lineshape relations needed to generate training data for deuterated targets.
+Section~\ref{sec:historical} summarizes relevant historical extraction methods and their fitting-related uncertainties.
+Section~\ref{sec:methodology} introduces the conventional and DNN-based extraction strategies and defines the analysis metrics.
+Section~\ref{sec:architecture} describes the model architectures and training procedure.
+Section~\ref{sec:results} presents the benchmark results and comparisons with conventional TE and lineshape fitting methods.
+Section~\ref{sec:tensor} discusses how the same tools can be extended to tensor-enhanced measurements, and Section~\ref{sec:conclusion} summarizes the paper and outlines future directions.